 Search engines can crawl PWAs, which can be quite useful.
 Ever look for something to buy on a native application and it doesn’t show up?
 Well that won’t happen with a PWA.
 Because if you can find it on a search engine, you can get results from inside your progressive app as well.

 - Allows web notifications

-Now that browsers support push notifications, PWAs also support them.
-Those small clickable pop ups that appear on your web or mobile browser when you’re online can be used for the progressive app you’re working on.
+Now that browsers can send notifications, PWAs also support them.
+Those small clickable pop ups that appear on your web browser or mobile device when you’re online can be used for the progressive app you’re working on.
 Here’s another reason why PWAs are catching up with native applications.

 When it comes to native apps, storage is not a problem these days, to be fair.
 With network problems, large native applications are a hassle to download.
 Progressive apps do away with the frustration of installation.
 This in turn guarantees more downloads for progressive applications.

 - You never need to update it